Submodules¶

 dic.plot module¶

-module contains the functions needed to display DIC overlays using dic.plot.plot_overlay()
+The dic.plot module contains the functions needed to display DIC overlays using dic.plot.plot_overlay() and (x,y) data using

 colorbar.